The Commonplace

 Main Finding

-AI-based diagnostic tools for acute gastrointestinal bleeding (GIB) substantially improve lesion detection and reading efficiency (sensitivities/specificities often >90%; example: CNNs achieving 95.4% accuracy) but there is little high-quality evidence that these diagnostic gains translate into improved patient-centered outcomes (mortality, rebleeding) or clear cost-effectiveness.
-Most evidence is retrospective; prospective trials and economic evaluations are lacking.
+AI-assisted diagnostic tools for acute gastrointestinal bleeding (GIB) substantially improve image/lesion detection accuracy and reading efficiency in endoscopic settings (reported sensitivities and specificities frequently >90%; e.g., CNNs with ~95.4% accuracy for ulcers/hemorrhages), but there is little robust evidence that these diagnostic gains translate into improved patient-centered outcomes (mortality, rebleeding, length of stay).
+Most evidence is retrospective or diagnostic accuracy studies; prospective randomized evidence in acute GIB is scarce and economic/clinical outcome data are lacking.

 Key Points